csc-training/nomad-school-paphos/simple-gpu/README.md

    the value in `--gpus-per-node` Slurm option.
 How does the output look now?

    Hint: `rocm-smi` can be useful also with real applications.
-While a GPU job is running, one can [starta shell in compute node](https://docs.lumi-supercomputer.eu/runjobs/scheduled-jobs/interactive/#using-srun-to-check-running-jobs), and by issuing the `rocm-smi` command there one can get first hint how the application is utilizing GPUs.
+While a GPU job is running, one can [start a shell in compute node](https://docs.lumi-supercomputer.eu/runjobs/scheduled-jobs/interactive/#using-srun-to-check-running-jobs), and by issuing the `rocm-smi` command there one can get first hint how the application is utilizing GPUs.